-(1) If these Regulations require the determination of the quantity of dangerous goods, the quantity must be determined in accordance with this regulation.
+(1) If these Regulations require a person to determine a quantity of dangerous goods, the person must determine the quantity in accordance with this regulation.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-- (2) In relation to packaged dangerous goods in a container that are- - (a) non-liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the net mass in kilograms of the goods in the container; - (b) liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the net capacity of the container; - (c) UN Class 2 dangerous goods-the quantity is to be determined by the total capacity of the container.
+- (2) In relation to packaged dangerous goods that are- - (a) non-liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the net mass in kilograms of the goods in the container; - (b) liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the net capacity of the container;

-Reg.
-11(2)(a) amended by S.R.
-No. 91/2015 reg.
-107(4).

-Reg.
-11(2)(c) amended by S.R.
-No. 91/2015 reg.
-107(4).

-- (3) In relation to dangerous goods in bulk that are- - (a) non-liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the mass in kilograms that the container is designed to hold;

-Reg.
-11(3)(a) amended by S.R.
-No. 91/2015 reg.
-107(4).

-(b) liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the capacity in litres that the container is designed to hold;

-(c) UN Class 2 dangerous goods-the quantity is to be determined by the total capacity of the container;

-Reg.
-11(3)(c) amended by S.R.
-No. 91/2015 reg.
-107(4).

-- (d) solid dangerous goods not in a container-the quantity is to be determined by the undivided mass in kilograms. - (4) In relation to dangerous goods that are articles or things, the quantity is to be determined by the net quantity of that part of the article or thing that is in itself dangerous goods.
+- (c) UN Class 2 dangerous goods-the quantity is to be determined by the total capacity of the container. - (3) In relation to dangerous goods in bulk that are- - (a) non-liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the mass in kilograms that the container is designed to hold; - (b) liquid dangerous goods (other than UN Class 2 dangerous goods)-the quantity is to be determined by the capacity in litres that the container is designed to hold; - (c) UN Class 2 dangerous goods-the quantity is to be determined by the total capacity of the container; - (d) solid dangerous goods not in a container the quantity is to be determined by the undivided mass in kilograms. - (4) In relation to dangerous goods that are not referred to in subregulation (2) or (3), the quantity is to be determined by the net quantity of the part of an article or thing that is in itself dangerous goods.